 1. What are the major differences between your technology and others?

-With that in mind the major differences between our technology and others are that they are environmentally friendly, non-toxic, non-flammable, 90-95% more recyclable, and less expensive.
+Our energy storage solutions are clean, environmentally friendly, non-toxic, non-flammable, 90-95% more recyclable, lighter, and less expensive.

 4. How big is the market for energy storage solutions?